motokimura/spacenet6_solution/README.md

 # spacenet6_solution
-a solution to spacenet6 challenge
+motokimura's solution to SpaceNet6 challenge

-## Deployment instructions
+## Instructions for Final Scoring

+This section provides instructions for the final testing/scoring phase.

 ### Download SpaceNet6 data